What is GPG, and how do I use it to encrypt files on IU's research computing systems?

 You can now use the key (until it expires) to encrypt files in your account (for instructions, see the next section).

 To encrypt a file using a GPG key you created, on the command line,

 user_id with the email address you

 GPG will create an encrypted version of the file you specified; the

 encrypted file will have a

 been created, you can delete the original unencrypted file.

 .gpg file (e.g.,

-GPG will prompt you for the passphrase associated with the key used
+GPG will prompt you for the password associated with the key you

-to encrypt the file.
-When you enter the correct passphrase, GPG will
+used to encrypt the file.
+When you enter the correct password, GPG

 encrypted version of the file (